ucdavis-bioinformatics-training/2021-June-RNA-Seq-Analysis/base/welcome.md

 If you already have, or have had in the past, an account on our systems, then please tell us your username, or email, and we will add you to the workshop. **Do not create a new account**

-Cluster usage will be under the slurm reservation  ‘mrnaseq_workshop’
+Cluster usage will be under the slurm reservation  ‘workshop’

 ## Contacts